Sunday, March 1, 2026

 In the last 18 months, AI has moved from a nice-to-have feature to the core engine behind how forms are created, distributed, and analyzed.
 Teams that adapted early are already seeing the results: faster builds, richer data, and insights that arrive in hours instead of weeks.

 But the shift is just beginning.
-Here are 7 trends reshaping data collection in 2026—and what they mean for teams still relying on traditional tools.
+Here are 7 trends reshaping data collection as of 2026—and what they mean for teams still relying on traditional tools.

 What's happening: Form builders are shifting from template-first to AI-first workflows.
 Instead of browsing 200 templates and editing one, teams describe their goal and let AI generate the form.